There are 2 main reasons why you should use a tripod for vlogging:

 Min Height: 4.5″ | Max Height: 10.1″ | Max Load: 4kg | Weight: 250 Grams

-This Sirui ET-35K is probably a tripod you have never heard about before, but it has gained a bit of fame really quickly, especially between vloggers.
+This Sirui ET-35K is probably a tripod you have never heard about before, but it has gained a bit of fame really quickly, especially among vloggers.

 After all, it only weighs 8.8 oz (250g).
 That is 10g lighter than the EVO 2—although that’s a barely noticeable difference.
 It can hold up to 8.8lb (4kg).